harwinds/logsec/about.md

 ---

-I'm Harwinder Sandhu, a cybersecurity analyst.
+I'm Harwinder Sandhu, a Cybersecurity Consultant.
 Purpose of this site is to organize everything I have learned and want to learn in this field, and share those things with others.

 I welcome you to **EXPLORE**, and I hope you find something here worth your time.